Bounded-confidence opinion models with random-time interactions: Multiple-process BCMs

-The expected dynamics \eqref{eq: expected-exp} is related to the asynchronous single-process BCM \eqref{eq: DW-random} when the WTD is $\psi(t) = \delta(t - \Dt)$ and $\Dt = 1/(\lambda|E|)$.
-This model updates opinions at discrete times $t = \Dt,\,2\Dt,\,\ldots$\,.
+The expected dynamics \eqref{eq: expected-exp} is related to the asynchronous single-process BCM \eqref{eq: DW-random} when the ITD is the Dirac delta distribution $\psi(t) = \delta(t - \Dt)$ and $\Dt = 1/(\lambda|E|)$.
+In this case, the agent opinions update at discrete times $t = \Dt,\,2\Dt,\,\ldots$\,.
 We consider a piecewise-linear interpolation of the opinions $x_i(t)$ on each time interval $[k\Dt,(k + 1)\Dt)$ with the opinions at the two interval endpoints.
 The expected opinions satisfy